ref-humbold/FITA-View/README.md

 ## About

 FITA-View is a system desired for visualizing workings of tree automata.
-Supported automata:
+It supports the following types of automata:

 + Bottom-up deterministic finite tree automata
 + Top-down deterministic finite tree automata